 Academic integrity

-Academic integrity means acting with the values of honesty, responsibility and commitment through your academic journey.
+Academic integrity means acting with the values of honesty, responsibility and commitment throughout your academic journey.

-In terms of your writing, this means that when you put your name on your assignment, the words, research, and ideas are yours and yours alone, unless you have made it clear that they belong to someone else through direct quotes and citations.
+When it comes to your writing, academic integrity means that when you put your name on an assignment, the words, research, and ideas are yours and yours alone, unless you have made it clear that they belong to someone else through direct quotes and citations.

 Your work = your ideas, your words